cmd-source/MS2-Sights/README.md

 ## Technologies Used

-The website uses the following technologies and libraries:
+The website uses the following technologies, libraries and API's:

 - HTML5 for the website strcuture.
 - CSS3 for the websites appearence.